Elite Male Blood Test Panel

 DHEA-S (Dehydroepiandrosterone sulfate)is the most abundant steroid in the human body.
 It is produced by the adrenal glands which are situated just above the kidney.

 This steroid has a great influence on brain function and stamina.
 If the DHEA-S levels are insufficient, this can indicate a problem with the adrenal or pituitary glands.
+Physicians recommend DHEA supplements for people with low DHEA levels in the blood.

 PSA (prostate specific antigen) is a marker of prostate health and very important to test in men of all ages.
 This enzyme is produced in the prostate gland and allows the sperm to swim freely and enter the uterus during unprotected intercourse with a female partner.